manishborikar92/Pico/docs/Project_Structure.md

 ## Project Overview

-The AIBI Robot project is a sophisticated AI-powered robotic system that requires a well-organized, scalable project structure to manage its complex simulation, firmware, and hardware components.
+The PICO Robot project is a sophisticated AI-powered robotic system that requires a well-organized, scalable project structure to manage its complex simulation, firmware, and hardware components.
 This framework provides a unified approach to organizing code, documentation, assets, and development tools across all project phases.

 ### Project Goals
 - Create a modular, maintainable codebase